IBMStreams/administration/process.md

 We are seeking proposals for new toolkits or operators for IBM InfoSphere Streams.
 The process for a new proposal is:

 1. Open a new Issue in the IBMStreams/administration repository.
 Give it a meaningful title.
-2. The proposal will be discussed in the issue.
-If a page for a more detailed writeup is needed, the wiki should be used.
+2. The proposal will be discussed by commenting on the issue.
 3. Once the proposal has been discussed, there will be a vote by IBMStreams/adminstration managing committee recorded in the proposal Issue.
 4. Outcomes are:
 a) proposal accepted, new repository created and project started.